Snawoot/rabotaua-cv-updater/README.md

 rabotaua-cv-updater
 =============

-Python script to update your CV on https://rabota.ua/
+Python script to update your CV on https://rabota.ua/ every 30 minites.

 ## Requirements